 Fasting is the act of abstaining from food.
 The one that we will be doing, which is the most popular and the one that is part of the 30 Hour Famine is a juice fast.
 The average, healthy person is able to go without food for 30 hours without any ill effects.
-Exceptions are the following: people with specific medical conditions (past or present) including diabetes, reactive hypoglycemia, other medical conditions that are associated with or could precipitate hypoglycemia; eating disorders (anorexia, bulimia)

-If you have any health-related questions about the 30 Hour Famine or are regularly under a doctor’s care for any of the above medical conditions, you are strongly advised to consult your family doctor before taking part.
 This event will provide an opportunity for our youth to focus their thoughts, prayers and efforts on things most important to God.
 It’s a way to draw near to God.
 It also allows our youth to feel what real hunger feels like — a hunger that is felt by many of the boys, girls, men and women who are being helped by the funds raised during the 30 Hour Famine.

-This year we had over 30 GOYANS participate.
+The majority of our GOYANs participate in this rewarding outreach program each year.
 Awareness and registration begin a month before Pascha.
 The GOYANS have an opportunity to sign up online.
 More information can be found on the World Vision webpage at www.30hourfamine.org.

 In September 1988, Geoff and Ginger Worden made their first of many Friday midnight trips to carry bag dinners, hot soup and coffee to the homeless on the streets of NYC.